noahehall/theBookOfNoah/databases/mysql_new.md

 # SECURITY
+  - you have to keep the `master.info` file used by the `slave server` for replication in a secure directory as the `master server` password is store in plain text
 ## DATABASE security
   - dropping a database|table|server
     - any user privileges specific to the database are not deleted